overwolf/overwolf.github.io/docs/start/creating-demo-app.md

 We'll describe two different methods:

 * Working [from scratch](#create-demo-app-from-scrarch) and create a fundamental one window app.
-  This app not follows our best practices and not even inject the window in-game.
+  **Note that this app not follows our best practices** and not even inject the window in-game.
   It just for a quick demo about the essential components of an Overwolf app.

-* Download our [sample app](#download-sample-app) and use it as a base for your app.
+* Download our [official sample app](#download-sample-app) and use it as a base for your app.
   This example is using our sample app, that uses all the recommended best practices like background controller, in-game window, etc.

 **Note** that For both methods, you should download the latest [Developers version of Overwolf](https://download.overwolf.com/install/Download?Name=Game+Summary&ExtensionId=flkgdpkkjcoapbgmgpidhepajgkhckpgpibmlclb&Channel=developers) Client.